gravitational/teleport/rfd/0178-github-proxy.md

 Support for Git servers should be implemented similar to how SSH is supported today for Machine ID.

-As mentinoned earlier, since services like GitHub actions are not affected by this feature (by not using Teleport), Machine ID supported can be added after the MVP.
+As mentioned earlier, since services like GitHub actions are not affected by this feature (by not using Teleport), Machine ID supported can be added after the MVP.